lumagateinc/Resource-Scheduler/README.md

 ### Schedule Resources Directly<!-- omit in toc -->

+*To add VMs to a schedule, perform the following steps:*

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").

 [back to ToC](#table-of-contents)

 ### Schedule Resources by Tag<!-- omit in toc -->

+*To associate a tag to a schedule, perform the following steps:*

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").